-However, this unique pet experience comes at a price.
-The furry being requires attention, time, and friends in order to feel happy – otherwise, it might get depressed.
+However, they require attention, time, and friends in order to feel happy.
+Otherwise, it might get depressing.

 So, can a guinea pig live alone?
-In short, a guinea pig should not be alone.
-Guinea pigs are herd animals – meaning that they thrive most in groups.
-If an owner can’t handle an entire herd, then a pair of guinea pigs is always happier and healthier than a single, lonely piggy.
+A guinea pig should not be alone.
+Guinea pigs are herd animals, which means they thrive most in groups.
+If an owner can’t handle an entire herd, then a pair of guinea pigs are always happier and healthier than a single, lonely piggy.

 To live a long and healthy life, guinea pigs depend on being around others of their species.
-Based on Cornell University research, social animals – ranging from ants to humans – die faster when experiencing loneliness, even more so in cases of sudden isolation.
-Ants in groups of ten lived longer than those in groups of one or two.
-Scientists found that when organisms are together, they signal each other’s cells to stay alive.
+Based on Cornell University research, social animals, ranging from ants to humans, die faster when experiencing loneliness, even more so in cases of sudden isolation.

-Companionship has multiple benefits for the furry beings, but its also a necessity.
-A single guinea pig among humans feels the same way that any person would feel spending their entire life with no company.
+Companionship has multiple benefits for furry beings, but its also a necessity.
+A single human guinea pig feels the same way that any person would feel if they spent their entire life alone.
+Read on to learn more.

 Social animals, like humans and guinea pigs, need to interact with others of their kind in order to be healthy.
 Loneliness is a serious cause of stress and depression.
 Stress and depression will weaken the immune system, leading to disease and infection.